wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ### FTP

-To access diagnostic information using FTP, visit the **Dashboard** of your web app in the [Azure Management Portal](https://manage.windowsazure.cn).
+To access diagnostic information using FTP, visit the **Dashboard** of your web app in the [Management Portal](https://manage.windowsazure.cn).
 In the **quick glance** section, use the **FTP Diagnostic Logs** link to access the log files using FTP.
 The **Deployment/FTP User** entry lists the user name that should be used to access the FTP site.

 > [AZURE.NOTE] If the **Deployment/FTP User** entry is not set, or you have forgotten the password for this user, you can create a new user and password by using the **Reset deployment credentials** link in the **quick glance** section of the **Dashboard**.